Inom-Turdikulov/notes/output/md/comics.md

 # Comics

 [medium](./media%20%28communication%29.md) used to express ideas with images, often combined with text or other visual information.
 It typically takes the form of a sequence of panels of images.
 Textual devices such as speech balloons, captions, and onomatopoeia can indicate dialogue, narration, sound effects, or other information.
-There is no consensus amongst theorists and historians on a definition of comics; some emphasize the combination of images and text, some sequentiality or other image relations, and others historical aspects such as mass reproduction or the use of recurring characters.
+There is no consensus amongst theorists and historians on a definition of comics; some emphasize the combination of images and text, some sequentially or other image relations, and others historical aspects such as mass reproduction or the use of recurring characters.

 ## Resources